 Natural areas: In Ribeira the dunes of Corrubedo, together with the lagoons of Carregal and Vixán, form a natural park of a high ecological value whose importance crosses borders, leaving no one indifferent.
 Something similar happens with one of the indisputable symbols of the ría: the Island of Sálvora, whose beauty made it deserving of presence in a popular Galician song.
 In A Pobra do Caramiñal we can highlight the natural pools of the Pedras river or the Mirador da Curota, with its breathtaking views.
 In the case of Boiro the same thing happens with the Waterfall of Cadarnoxo, especially showy in the humid stations.
 The estuary of the Ulla River in Rianxo is beautiful, with its particular environment and its variety of fauna and flora.
 And Dodro, as an ideal place to observe the lower course of the Ulla, allows you to enjoy the landscape through hiking trails or relax with days of rural tourism in ancient towns.

 Patrimony: The Museum of the famous writer Valle-Inclán in Pobra do Caramiñal outstands as outstanding is the Pazo da Ermida in Dodro, where the writer Rosalía de Castro lived.
 In Dodro too, the figure of the hórreos is particularly relevant.
 Other elements such as megaliths and petroglyphs are also distinctive.
-And speaking of megalithic heritage, in Ribeira, a visit to the Dolmen of Axeitos, dated in century IV before Christ, is worth too.
+And speaking of megalithic heritage, in Ribeira, a visit to the dolmen of Axeitos, dated around 3,000 BC, is worth too.

 Religious architecture: In the town of Dodro, there are multiple “cruceiros”, cross of Abelán or Bustelo, parish churches and other religious architecture.
 Regarding Rianxo, we have to speak about the Chapel of the Virgin of Guadalupe, patroness of the place, in the town's urban nucleus and who is honored in September and who is a protagonist in the lyrics of the songs of the most popular Galician folklore together along to the marine condition of Rianxo.